niknik27/niknik27.github.io/ProductionLinePage.md

 - [Unity](https://unity.com/)

 ## Features
-  > Multi-threaded application
+  - Multi-threaded application

-  > Door measurements are randomly generated to simulate orders
+  - Door measurements are randomly generated to simulate orders

-  > Calculates height and width of the window using door measurements.
+  - Calculates height and width of the window using door measurements.
 Windows are calculated differently depending on 3 different window types.

-  > Constantly calculates the average measurements of finished doors and windows after each new addition
+  - Constantly calculates the average measurements of finished doors and windows after each new addition

-  > The speed of the lasers and products can be changed during runtime
+  - The speed of the lasers and products can be changed during runtime

-  > Generates a report in a .txt file that lists each product information as well as the final averages of the measurements
+  - Generates a report in a .txt file that lists each product information as well as the final averages of the measurements
-    (Note: the .txt file path must be changed for it to work properly)

-## Installation
-> Step 1: Download and install [Unity](https://store.unity.com/download-nuo) (Sign in might be needed when opening)

-> Step 2: Download all files from repository

-> Step 3: Click "Open" from Unity after installation

-> Step 4: Select folder where all files from this repository are located on your computer

-> Step 5: Code!

-## IMPORTANT:

->This project was developed with Unity 2019

->The door and window graphics move but do not get altered according to their measurements

 Copyright 2019 © [niknik27](https://github.com/niknik27)